NiladriMallik/frontend-mentor-order-summary-component-challenge/README.md

 # frontend-mentor-order-summary-component-challenge
 HTML and CSS Solution

-This site is not a responsive site.
+This is not a responsive site.